"Web extras" relating to 2018 and 2019 Annals special issues on desktop publishing (DTP)

 - Paul Brainerd transcript

-- Liz Crews was interviewed at the Computer History Museum in May 2017 [not yet published on the Web]
+- Liz Crews was interviewed at the Computer History Museum in May 2017: transcript; video

 - Charles Geschke and John Warnock on the founding of Adobe